-Millennials rated a 5/10 for motivations of companies that give back.
+Millennials rated 5/10 for motivations of companies that give back.
 Clearly there is an opportunity for better communication about philanthropic intentions.
-Gives the employees a forum to speak, and outline the reasoning and impacts of workplace giving campaigns throughout the year.
-Tap into millennials communication channels and leverage social media to amplify that message.
+Give the employees a forum to speak and outline the reasoning and impacts of workplace giving campaigns throughout the year.
+Tap into Millennials' communication channels and leverage social media to amplify that message.

 78% of Millennials think business can be a force for good.
 And while the word ‘authentic’ gets thrown around like crazy these days, it is needed in this instance.
 Employers must approach corporate philanthropy with sincerity, rather than simply trying to appease employees.
 As someone who worked for a major corporation, it is frustrating when workplace giving is insincere.
 It comes off self-serving and dilutes the value.
 To avoid these situations, companies can develop unique, and ongoing giving programs that will inspire and empower, and not seem forced or soft.
 Develop a strong rapport with teams, allow them to organically share their giving and volunteer stories social networks, and positive brand sentiment will rise with every Snap, Tweet, and Post.